oracle-quickstart/terraform-oci-open-lz/workload-extensions/oci-lz-ext-ai-services/digital_assistant/README.md

 This configuration file covers three categories of resources described in the next sections.

-This configuration file requires changes to reference the OCIDs of the OneOE Landing Zone resources which were deployed in [OP.00.
-Deploy OneOE LZ](../../../one-oe/) step.
+This configuration file requires changes to reference the OCIDs of the OneOE Landing Zone resources which were deployed in [Deploy OneOE LZ](../../../one-oe/) step.
 Search for the values indicated below and replace with the correct OCIDs:

 | Resource                  | OCID Text to Replace              | Description                        |